awesome-selfhosted/awesome-selfhosted/README.md

 _See also: [Wikimatrix](https://www.wikimatrix.org/), [Wiki Engines - WikiIndex](https://wikiindex.org/Category:Wiki_Engine), [List of wiki software - Wikipedia](https://en.wikipedia.org/wiki/List_of_wiki_software), [Comparison of wiki software - Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_wiki_software)_

+- [AmuseWiki](https://amusewiki.org/) - Amusewiki is based on the Emacs Muse markup, remaining mostly compatible with the original implementation.
+It can work as a read-only site, as a moderated wiki, or as a fully open wiki or even as a private site. ([Demo](https://sandbox.amusewiki.org), [Source Code](https://github.com/melmothx/amusewiki)) `GPL-1.0` `Perl/Docker`
 - [BookStack](https://www.bookstackapp.com/) - BookStack is a simple, self-hosted, easy-to-use platform for organizing and storing information.
 It allows for documentation to be stored in a book like fashion. ([Demo](https://www.bookstackapp.com/#demo), [Source Code](https://github.com/BookStackApp/BookStack)) `MIT` `PHP`
 - [Cowyo](https://github.com/schollz/cowyo) - Cowyo is a feature-rich wiki for minimalists. ([Demo](https://cowyo.com)) `MIT` `Go`
 - [django-wiki](https://github.com/django-wiki/django-wiki) - Wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models. ([Demo](https://demo.django-wiki.org/)) `GPL-3.0` `Python`